-When looking at the outcome of developing CKD (including ESRD) there were various factors associated on univariate analysis (Table 2).
-A low level of amniotic fluid on prenatal ultrasounds was significantly associated with the development of CKD (p=0.006), and patients were 13 times more likely to develop CKD compared to those with normal amniotic fluid levels (OR 13.9, 95% CI 1.58-123.9, p=0.018).
-All 3 fetuses with absent amniotic fluid (anhydramnios) developed CKD.
-The maximum serum creatinine prior to valve ablation and the serum creatinine nadir in the first year or life were significantly higher in the CKD group (p= 0.002 and p=0.0001, respectively) (Fig 1 and 2).
+When looking at the outcome of developing CKD (including ESRD), there were various factors associated on univariate analysis (Table 2).
+A low level of amniotic fluid on prenatal ultrasounds was significantly associated with the development of CKD (p=0.006), and patients were 13 times more likely to develop CKD compared to those with normal amniotic fluid levels (odds ratio [OR] 13.9, 95% confidence interval [CI] 1.58-123.9, p=0.018).
+All three fetuses with absent amniotic fluid (anhydramnios) developed CKD.
+The maximum serum creatinine prior to valve ablation and the serum creatinine nadir in the first year or life were significantly higher in the CKD group (p=0.002 and p=0.0001, respectively) (Figures I, 2).
 Additionally, initiation of CIC was significantly associated with developing CKD (p=0.009) (Table 2).